-4.3.1 Financial Performance
+4.2.1 Financial Result

-The Directors believe the presentation of non-IFRS measures are useful for the users of this financial report as they provide additional insight into the financial performance of the Group.
+In presenting the financial results for FY2023, the Directors of Beacon Lighting believe the presentation of non-IFRS measures are useful for the users of these financial reports as they provide additional insights into the financial performance of the Group.
 Non-IFRS financial measures contained within this report are not subject to audit or review.

-A summary of the Beacon Lighting Group FY2022 result compared to the FY2021 result is presented in the following table:
+A summary of the Beacon Lighting FY2023 result compared to the FY2022 result is presented in the following table: